aomlomics/mitohelper/README.md

 Tab-separated output (`alignmentOUT.alnpositions.tsv` in folder `testdata`):

-Reference sequence will always be on top
+*Reference sequence will always be on top.*

 ```
 Accession       Start   End